rick-r/marriage-figaro-norway/captions.md

 che ci destina il Conte
 farà buona figura in questo loco.

-"I'm just checking out all the specs of our new trailer"
+"I'm just checking out all the specs of... our new trailer!"

 (No caption for s)